 3. Spotify App Keeps Crashing Because of Overheating or Freezing Device

-One of the most common causes for Spotify keeps crashing is due to an overheating or freezing device.
+One of the most common causes for Spotify keeps crashing is an overheating or freezing device.
 When your phone, tablet, laptop, or other device becomes too hot, it can cause the Spotify app and programs running in the background on your computer will become unresponsive.
 Sometimes, these apps might even close automatically.

 To fix this issue, try closing all of the unused applications that are open in the background (such as games) and restarting Spotify; if you’re still not able to use it, then consider turning off some features so that they don’t keep consuming power when they’re inactive (like WiFi).
-If none of those things work, then there might be an app installed which crashed Spotify when starting up.
+If none of those things works, then there might be an app installed which crashed Spotify when starting up.

 5. Spotify Keep Crashing Because of Spotify Server Issue